Introduction to Food Science (9279.1)

 For all Online examinations it is the students responsibility to ensure that they have access to a reliable internet connection.

-Students will be required to purchase a lab coat, protective eyewear and calculators, all of which can be purchased from the University store.
+Students will be required to purchase a laboratory coat, protective eyewear and calculators (unless these items are already available), all of which can be purchased from the University of Canberra store.

 Work placement, internships or practicums